martinkaptein/my-site/docs/index.md

 title: Home - Martin Kaptein
 description: My name is Martin Kaptein and I am from the Netherlands.
-I am a technology enthusiast and a software programmer.
-Furthermore, I am a very passionate musician and pianist.
+I am a musician and pianist.
+Furthermore, I am a technology enthusiast and a software programmer.

 # Welcome to my Website!